ewpratten/HowToComputer/README.md

 ```
 What this does is as follows:
 <br><br>
-The first line, `#!/usr/bin/env python3` is called a *shebang* or *hashpling*.
-The shebang tells the system what to use to execute this script.
-In this case the shebang is pointing to Python3. in the `/usr/bin/env` directory of a standard UNIX system.
+The first line, `#!/usr/bin/env python3` is called a [shebang](#) or [hashpling](#).
+The [shebang](#) tells the system what to use to execute this script.
+In this case the [shebang](#) is pointing to Python3. in the `/usr/bin/env` directory of a standard UNIX system.
 <br><br>
-In Python, the `print()` function displays anything that is in the brackets in the terminal.
+In Python, the `print()` function displays anything that is in-between the brackets on the terminal.
 In this case, the brackets contain the string `Hello, world!`.
 When printing text, it needs to be stored in a string.
 To store test in a string in python, just add double quotes around `"test"`.
 For example ` "Hello, world!"`.
 Simple!
 Right?
  Now let's look at what the computer is actually doing.
 ### C++
 ```c